carbonblack/cb-event-forwarder/README.md

 ### Configure the cb-event-forwarder

-1. If installing on a machine *other than* the Cb EDR server, copy the RabbitMQ username and password into the `rabbit_mq_username` and `rabbit_mq_password` variables in `/etc/cb/integrations/event-forwarder/cb-event-forwarder.conf` file.
-Also fill out the `cb_server_hostname` with the hostname or IP address where the Cb EDR server can be reached.
+1. If installing on a machine *other than* the EDR server, copy the RabbitMQ username and password into the `rabbit_mq_username` and `rabbit_mq_password` variables in `/etc/cb/integrations/event-forwarder/cb-event-forwarder.conf` file.
+Also fill out the `cb_server_hostname` with the hostname or IP address where the EDR server can be reached.
-If the cb-event-forwarder is forwarding events from a Cb EDR cluster, the `cb_server_hostname` should be set to the hostname or IP address of the Cb EDR master node.
+If the cb-event-forwarder is forwarding events from a EDR cluster, the `cb_server_hostname` should be set to the hostname or IP address of the EDR master node.

 2. Ensure that the configuration is valid by running the cb-event-forwarder in Check mode:
 `/usr/share/cb/integrations/event-forwarder/cb-event-forwarder -check` as root.
 If everything is OK, you will see a message starting with "Initialized output”.
 If there are any errors, those errors will be printed to your screen.

-### Configure Cb EDR
+### Configure EDR

 #### Console Support

-If you are using CB EDR 7.1.0 or greater and wish to use the CB EDR console to configure and operate the Event Forwarder, you will need to add the following setting to `/etc/cb/cb.conf` (on the master node, if this is a cluster):
+If you are using EDR 7.1.0 or greater and wish to use the EDR console to configure and operate the Event Forwarder, you will need to add the following setting to `/etc/cb/cb.conf` (on the master node, if this is a cluster):

     EventForwarderEnabled=True